The Plan

 Access to healthcare is a right, not a privilege.
 The administration is upgrading ward-level primary health centres, conducting free medical outreaches, expanding maternal care facilities, and negotiating with the Lagos State Health Service for sustained supply of essential medicines.
 No resident should travel far or pay beyond their means to stay healthy.

-"A healthy Agege is a productive Agege.
+"A healthy Orile Agege is a productive Orile Agege.
 We will not rest until every ward has a functioning health centre."

 Security

 Safety underpins everything.
-The LGA is partnering with the Nigeria Police, Lagos Neighbourhood Safety Corps, and community associations to build a multi-layered security ecosystem.
-From solar streetlight installation to support for community watch programmes, the goal is an Agege where residents walk freely — day or night.
+The LCDA is partnering with the Nigeria Police, Lagos Neighbourhood Safety Corps, and community associations to build a multi-layered security ecosystem.
+From solar streetlight installation to support for community watch programmes, the goal is an Orile Agege where residents walk freely — day or night.

 "Security is not the absence of crime — it is the presence of community.
 We are building both."